Submissions are now closed.

 Winners notified: Late March

-The awards reception will take place in Albany in partnership with the Associated General Contractors of New York State’s Jeffrey J. Zogg Build New York Awards.
+The virtual award celebration will take place in partnership with the Associated General Contractors of New York State’s Jeffrey J. Zogg Build New York Awards.

 Renovation / Addition